Head to these bars to watch the Golden Globes

 The VNYL

 The Golden Globes will be playing with sound on The VNYL's main floor big screen.
-Grab a cocktail -- and some complimentary popcorn treats -- while you watch the award show.
+Grab a cocktail -- and some complimentary popcorn treats in flavors like bacon, five spice and more -- while you watch the award show.
 (100 Third Ave., Manhattan, thevnyl.com) (Credit: Samantha Wieder)

 Professor Thom's